mzdun/proj-flow/docs/source/config.rst

 Flow config
 ===========

-Flow config file is a JSON file saved as ``.flow/config.json``.
+Flow config file is a YAML file saved as ``.flow/config.yml``.
 It is used by various parts of *C++ flow* to negotiate some details with the project maintainer.